Charter a Private Flight on the Beechcraft King Air 350 / 350i

 King Air 350 Pricing, Performance, & Specifications

-Hourly rates to charter a King Air 350 start at around $2,000 – $2,500* an hour, and will change based on variant (350i, 350iER, 350iC and 350iCER).
-The King Air BE350 offers excellent short runway capabilities, and has become the world’s most cost-effective and reliable VIP turboprop for short distance missions and cargo flights.
+The cost to charter a King Air 350 starts at around $2,000—$2,500* an hour, and the hourly rates will change based on the variant (350i, 350iER, 350iC and 350iCER).
+The King Air BE350 offers excellent short runway capabilities and has become the world’s most cost-effective and reliable VIP turboprop for short distance missions and cargo flights.

 - Year of Make: 1991 —

 - MSRP: $2 million

 - Range: 2,336 nmi

 - Service Ceiling: 35,000 ft

 - Engines: 2x Pratt & Whitney PT6A-60A engines

 - Seats: 8

 - Cabin Width: 4 ft 6 in